 For close to a decade, the Chileans wandered in the wilderness looking for an identity.
 What eventually followed was perhaps the most entertaining and successful football in their nation’s history.
 Now they run the risk of staring into football’s great abyss once again.

-As Arturo Vidal found the back of the net in the 85th minute against Peru in game week 10, it liberated the Chileans from further anguish.
-They could celebrate three points for the first time following the 4-1-victory away at Venezuela in game week 6 back in March.
+As Arturo Vidal found the back of the net in the 85th minute against Peru in Matchday 10, it liberated the Chileans from further anguish.
+They could celebrate three points for the first time following the 4-1-victory away at Venezuela in Matchday 6 back in March.

 Something has soured with the nation that took the footballing audience’s breath away through their helter-skelter style of attacking football, and take-no-prisoners attitude to the game.
 A team in which the will to win overtook the fear of losing seemed a mere shadow of its former self.
 As Chile hung on for a draw away at Colombia, they go into the home fixture against Uruguay facing a date with destiny.